roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 ###  Loyalty Program Evaluation

 #### 1. The Rise and Sharp Retraction of Loyalty Revenue Share
-The Loyalty Program evolved from a marginal initiative (yielding a single-digit revenue share in the first eight months of 2019) into a significant contributor to business revenue, peaking at 63% of total revenue in April 2022.
+The Loyalty Program evolved from a marginal initiative (yielding a single-digit revenue share in the first eight months of 2019) into a significant contributor to business revenue, peaking at 63% of of monthly revenue in April 2022.
 However, this momentum experienced a sharp reversal, with the member-driven revenue share contracting to 30% by December 2022.

 <img width="1307" height="751" alt="image" src="https://github.com/user-attachments/assets/dd14308c-703d-4e66-9451-3bd4593f154e" />